Have you ever noticed that it is when you are in the midst of your next IBS flare-up, that you take the LEAST care of yourself?

 2) Counter anxiety

-When the flare-up starts our immediate reaction is often WORRY or OVERWHELM.
+When the flare-up starts, our immediate reaction is often WORRY or OVERWHELM.

-Worry that we are going to be in pain, in a difficult situation, not be able to cope.
+Worry that we are going to be in pain, in a difficult situation, and not be able to cope.

 The more anxious you get, the worse symptoms become.
 And that downward spiral can set itself off amazingly quickly.